osxzxso/extension-bookmarker/README.md

 3. **Categorization of Bookmarks**: Add, rename, and remove categories (folders), as well as move bookmarks from one category to another.
 4. **Search Functionality**: Search through your bookmarks.
 5. **Import/Export Bookmarks**: Import and export all your data.
-6. **Tagging/Filtering System**: Add multiple tags to each bookmark for improved organization, filtering, and retrieval.
+6. **Tagging/Filtering System**: Add, rename, and remove tags and assign them to your bookmarks for improved organization, filtering, and retrieval.
 7. **Sorting Options**: Sort bookmarks in alphabetical (A-Z, Z-A) or chronological (New-Old, Old-New) order.
-8. **Bookmark Notes**: Add a personal note to each bookmark for added context and better recall.
+8. **Bookmark Notes**: Add, edit, and remove a personal note for each bookmark, providing added context and better recall.
 9. **View Details**: View that includes each bookmark's properties and note, as well as marketplace details such as: download count, rating, and last update date.
 10. **Remove All Data**: Ability to remove all data in one command (confirmation required).